 This post was originally published in 2018.
 It has been updated recently to include new links and the latest information, so you can use these tax breaks as you start your new business.

 It costs money to get even the simplest business up and running from scratch.
-And if you’re like most aspiring single-mom entrepreneurs, you’re bootstrapping your business without much cash to spare…and not much money coming in.
-You need every possible break you can get.
+And if you’re like most aspiring entrepreneurs, you’re bootstrapping your business.
+You’re watching every dollar going out while there’s not yet much money coming in.

 And that’s where two special $5,000 tax deals come in.

-Every business has a legal form – a business entity.
-Whether you’re running a freelance copywriting business in your basement or a chain of 30 cupcake shops, your company has an official legal structure (learn more about that here).
+Every business has a legal form, also known as its business entity.
+Whether you’re running a freelance copywriting business from your dining room or a chain of 10 independent bookstores, your company has an official legal structure (you can learn more about that here).

-If you decide to start your business as a formal entity (basically anything other than a sole proprietorship), there are costs involved.
-And even though you’ll be paying these fees and expenses before your company officially starts up, they aren’t considered start-up costs…they count as organizational costs.
+If you decide to start your business as a formal entity, meaning anything other than a sole proprietorship, there are costs involved.
+And sometimes even sole props have to pay state fees in order to legally run their businesses.

 - Accounting fees to set up your books and account for money spent before the official start date

 If it costs more than $5,000 to organize your business, you can deduct the rest over the next 15 years.

 Expenses you pay before your company’s official start date count as start-up costs.
 That’s true even though they’d count as regular business expenses if you paid them on day one.

 So what kinds of expenses would that include?
 Anything you spend while you’re figuring out if, how, where, and when you’re going to start the business counts (like market research or realtor fees).
 Add to that any costs you incur to actually get your business up and running, everything from Wi-Fi to envelopes to apps.